Namp88/hoosat-web-extension/README.md

 // Get connected accounts (no popup) const accounts = await window.hoosat.getAccounts();
 // Returns: ["hoosat:qp..."] or [] if not connected

+// Disconnect from wallet
+try {
+  await window.hoosat.disconnect();
+  console.log('Disconnected successfully');
+  // Site is removed from Connected Sites in the wallet } catch (error) {
+  console.error('Disconnect failed:', error);
+}
 ```

+**When to use disconnect:**
+- User logs out from your DApp
+- User switches to a different wallet
+- Session expires or becomes invalid
+- User explicitly requests to disconnect

+**Benefits:**
+- Keeps the wallet's Connected Sites list clean
+- Better user privacy and security
+- Clear connection state management
+- Professional UX (similar to MetaMask, WalletConnect)

 #### Balance